isaacssemugenyi/hackathon/README.md

 GET: /client/signup serves the signup page for first time registration

-GET: /client/dashboard Displays the dashboard after logging in, displays the balance as well of the currently logged in user, if any
+GET: /client/dashboard Displays the dashboard after logging in, displays the balance (userDeposit) and (data carries the list of all deposits made by a particular account, put them in a table with amount and createdAt date) as well of the currently logged in user, if any

 POST: /client/signup Posts data for new signed up users